jenkinsci/nodejs-plugin/README.md

 5. You would relocate the npm cache folder to swipe out it when a job is removed or workspace folder is deleted.
 There are three default
     strategy:
-    -   per node, that is the default NPM behavour.
+    -   per node, that is the default NPM behaviour.
 All download package are placed in the \~/.npm on Unix system or
         %APP\_DATA%\\npm-cache on Windows system;
     -   per executor, where each executor has an own NPM cache folder